deniederhut/workshop_bots/README.md

 A repository for an upcoming D-Lab workshop on Twitter bots.

 ## Goals
-Participants will gain a general understanding of bots and why and when they can be useful, APIs (Twitter, specifically), how to write a simple bot using Python, and how to analyze the data.
+Participants will gain a general understanding of bots and why and when they can be useful, APIs (Twitter, specifically), and how to write a simple bot using Python.
 We will cover JSON and explain the data they can expect to see associated with each tweet.
 The workshop will be hands-on.
 Participants will modify provided code to search for tweets that interest them.

 ## Materials
-We will provide starter code and example data.
-We may include both a Python script and an IPython Notebook.
+We will provide starter code (IPython notebook) and example data.

 ## Preparation
 Participants should have a Python environments with the following modules:

+ipython (3.0.0)

+TwitterAPI (2.3.3)

 In addition, they need to request all required keys from Twitter.
-In order to post to their accounts, additional verification is required.
-We may walk participants through this process, time permitting.
+However, in the IPython notebook, we provide keys for a Twitter account we created specifically for this workshop.

+## Notebook
+To access an HTML version of the notebook: <a href="http://bit.ly/twitter-bot-notebook">bit.ly/twitter-bot-notebook</a>